sebastiangreger/kirby3-commentions/README.md

     show: pending
 ```

-- [ ] Add this section to the blueprint of your content page (in Starterkit: `site/blueprints/pages/note.php` below the `content` section).
+- [ ] Add the following section to the blueprint of your content page (in Starterkit: `site/blueprints/pages/note.php` below the `content` section):

 ```yaml
 sections: